ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 # Object operations
 {: #object-operations}

-These operations read, write, and configure the objects within a bucket.
+The modern capabilities of {{site.data.keyword.cos_full}} are conveniently available via a RESTful API.
+Operations and methods for reading, writing, and configuring objects (stored within a bucket), are documented here.
+{: shortdesc}

 For more information about endpoints, see [Endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints)
 {:tip}